HerrBigMac/TeslaAmbiente/README.md

 ### Tesla_Ambiente_Door_Slave_OTA

 Door LED slave firmware.
 This receives ESP-NOW LED commands, controls the configured LED range, supports OTA mode, and can acknowledge received commands.

+Before flashing a door slave, the device letter must be adjusted in the sketch so the module knows which door it belongs to.
+Flash the same firmware to each door, but change the target letter first.

 Door target mapping: